REVISIONIST MAGAZINE

 Grow your skills and confidence as a writer.
 When you sign up for one of our writing workshops, you’ll get immediate access to a supportive community of creative and courageous women who believe your story needs to be told.

-Classes will meet in person once a week, for two-hour periods, for four weeks.
-Each class is limited to eight participants.
+Workshops consist of 4 classes which meet bi-weekly in person on Sundays from 1 to 3 p.m.
+Each is limited to eight participants.
 Location will be Charleston’s Riverland Terrace neighborhood.
 (Address will be emailed to participants upon sign-up).

 • Learn how to write a short story through reading, writing, and workshop